Stroud House (Stroud, New South Wales): History

-Emerging from the industrial depression of the Napoleonic Wars (1799-1815), Britain sought to recover its textile trade to address growing demands for wool production.
+Emerging from the industrial depression of the Napoleonic Wars (1803-1815), Britain sought to recover its textile trade to address growing demands for wool production.
 Previously sourced offshore from the Mediterranean and Germany, Britain sought to establish its own fine wool sources to provide increased supply and control of the product to the British market and return increased profits to the economy.
 The British colony in Australia, with its seemingly endless landscape to accommodate sheep flocks and substantial convict labour force to tend them, was soon regarded as the future of the British pastoral industry.

 Having received the Bigge reports on the status of the Australian colony in 1822 and 1823, the British Parliament commenced its colonial plans and incorporated the Australian Agricultural Company (the AACo) in 1824.
 The first of Australia's large-scale agricultural companies, the AACo was allocated one million pounds to take up one million acres of land outside and beyond the limits of the settled area of the Australian colony.
 Funded largely by prominent wealthy and enterprising British gentlemen, who in-turn became shareholders in the company, the AACo was tasked with using the first major influx of private capital into the colony to raise fine wool sheep, breed cattle and horses for company use and cultivate agricultural crops to export to Britain and sustain the colony.

 A mammoth proposal with strong financial backing, the AACo would receive direction from a Court of Directors in Britain, be supervised by a Colonial Committee in Australia and run by a resident manager on the company estate.
 Seeking to augment an income tarnished by the depression, Welsh pastoral farmer Robert Dawson was appointed as the chief managing agent of the AACo.

 Arriving in Australia in 1825 with fellow company employees and early stocks of sheep, cattle and horses, Dawson immediately set out to explore the unsettled land north of the Hunter Valley to settle the company.
-Previously sighted from the coast, the harbour of Port Stephens has already been recorded and the still deep water considered suitable for the development of a shipping transportation port.
+Previously sighted from the coast, the harbour of Port Stephens had already been recorded and the still deep water considered suitable for the development of a shipping transportation port.
 Under some pressure to clear land quickly and commence construction of facilities for the new company estate, Dawson visited the region and observed (perhaps romantically) the fresh water of its rivers, the rich alluvial flats suited to agricultural cultivation, the lightly timbered rolling hills and the availability of shell and lime that would be useful in the construction of the company's buildings and facilities.